KamilLelonek/KamilLelonek/README.md

 - System infrastructure
 - Elixir programming

-I have over six years experience in the areas above, so do not hesitate to contact me if you need such skills.
+I have over six years experience in the areas above (and 12 years overall), so do not hesitate to contact me if you need such skills.